 There is a heavy layer of misogyny present throughout the film.
 The main villain was changed from a man in the original to a woman in the remake, the Celtic neo-paganism of the original is diluted in favour of something which more resembles radical feminism, and Nicolas Cage runs around punching women in the face.

 Plus quite literally EVERY significant (and insignificant) female in the movie is portrayed as being part of this evil female cult and wholeheartedly enjoying the murder and bee-related insanity that this incurs.

 There's also another bad set of implications when Cage's character gets burned alive and the women of the island get ready to seduce a pair of poor young guys on the mainland.

 Plus director Neil La Bute's other work hasn't exactly shown a very good attitude towards women...

-These factors combined all enhance the disturbing subtext of the scenes where Nick Cage shrieks about the '''BITCHES!!!!!''' and throws punches at anything with a uterus near the end of the film.
+These factors combined all enhance the disturbing subtext of the scenes where Nick Cage shrieks about the '''BITCHES!!!!!''' and throws punches at anything feminine by the end.

 What an Idiot: The denizens of the island act as suspiciously as possible, and any rational cop would call for back-up or at least alert authorities that he was in a potentially dangerous situation so things would be investigated if he didn't come back.
 Even in handling the case of the missing little girl, he bungles it; waiting several hours before taking the first step of asking to be shown the last place she was seen.